 A majority of adults have gotten at least one cavity during their lifetime.
 Despite their prevalence, many dental patients dread hearing that they require treatment for a cavity.

 If you do not take care of your smile after receiving a dental filling, you could be at risk of developing another cavity in the same area.
-Dr. Michael Weis, a dentist in Hampstead, NC, provides further information about recurrent decay and how to prevent it from forming.
+Dr. Lauren Francis, a dentist in Hampstead, NC, provides further information about recurrent decay and how to prevent it from forming.

 What is Recurrent Decay?